 Personnel involved in climbing a tower shall be suitably clothed for the weather conditions prevailing at the time.
-Compound sole boots or shoes to EN345 or EN ISO 20345 shall be worn with a defined heel (see 9.1).
+Compound sole boots to BS EN ISO 20345:2011 shall be worn with a defined heel (see 9.1).

 Clothing, including gloves, shall not unduly impede movement.
 Bright coloured clothing or reflective patches, for identification purposes, are recommended.